-The part-time course is only available to graduates and people over 21 who have achieved professional maturity of roughly equivalent nature.
+The part-time course is only available to graduates and people over 21 who have achieved professional maturity equivalent to degree status.
 The course is not available to people who proceed direct from the Higher School Certificate.
 The course is a six year part-time course leading to the award of the degree of Bachelor of Laws (LLB) and satisfies academic requirements for admission to practice.
-It involves attendance at the Kensington campus on two afternoons a week from 2 pm during the academic year.
+It involves attendance at the Kensington campus on two afternoons a week from 2 pm to 6 pm during the academic year.